LineageOS/charter/device-support-requirements.md

 * Phones MUST support in-call audio.
 * Phones MUST support speaker audio.
 * Tablet devices capable of in-call audio/speaker audio MUST support in-call/speaker audio.
-* Devices SHOULD support any additional audio configuration inherent to their device (echo cancellation, extra mics, etc).
+* Devices SHOULD support any additional audio configuration inherent to their device (eg. echo cancellation, extra mics, etc).
-* All devices MUST support any other audio output supported by their stock OS (ex.
-Headphone jack, USB-C, BT).
+* All devices MUST support any other audio output supported by their stock OS (eg. Headphone jack, USB-C, BT).
 * All devices with FM radio capabilities in their stock OS SHOULD support FM.

 ## RIL